Skip to content

 You may need to restart your computer for the changes to take effect.

-What happens?
-These changes affect all users on your computer.
-The registry method is stronger than the browser settings.
+PUA protection changes affect all users on your computer.
+The registry method provides stronger protection than the browser settings.
+This is because registry changes apply system-wide, overriding browser configurations.

 To Go Back to Normal